BarcodX

 US & Canada Retail Standard

-The Universal Product Code (UPC-A) is the definitive barcode for retail products in North America.
-It identifies a product's manufacturer and specific item reference, ensuring it can be sold at any point-of-sale terminal.
+The Universal Product Code (UPC-A) is the definitive and most widely recognized barcode for retail products in North America.
+By strictly encoding a 12-digit number (also known as a GTIN-12), it securely identifies a product's manufacturer and specific item reference, ensuring it can be sold flawlessly at any point-of-sale (POS) terminal.

 The 12-Digit Anatomy

-Every UPC-A code is precisely structured into four segments:
+Every UPC-A barcode is precisely structured into four distinct mathematical segments:

-- Manufacturer Prefix (5-6 digits): The unique identification number assigned to your company by GS1.
+2. Manufacturer Prefix (5-6 digits): The unique, globally registered identification number assigned to your company by GS1.

-- Item Number (5 digits): The internal identifier your company assigns to a specific product.
+3. Item Number (5 digits): The internal identifier your company assigns to a specific product (e.g., 'Large Red T-Shirt').

-- Check Digit (Last digit): A mathematical verification number calculated using the Modulo 10 (3-1 weight) algorithm.
+4. Check Digit (Last digit): A mandatory mathematical verification number calculated using the Modulo 10 (3-1 weight) algorithm.
+It ensures the scanner hasn't misread any of the previous 11 digits.

 Technical Specs